chetansinghsajwan/notes/internet-protocol/classful-addressing-notes.md

 For class A, B and C, all host bits set to 0 is used to represent network address.
 And similarly all host bits set to 1 represent mulitcast address for that network.

-For the reason mentioned above number of hosts in a class can be calculated as `2^n - 2`, where n is number of host
+The number of hosts in a class can be calculated as `2^n - 2`, where n is number of host address bits. `- 2` is for network address and multicast address mentioned above.

 ---

-- Introduced in 1981
-- Introduced in RFC791
-- Replaced by CIDR in 1993
-- Number of hosts is 2^n - 2
 - How was IPV4 before classful addressing
 - What was the idea behind classful addressing
 - How many number of hosts and networks in each class